From Annoyance To Rage: The Different Levels Of Anger

 Takeaway

 Anger is a normal human emotion that may be a reasonable response to being hurt or mistreated.
-Different types of anger can have varying triggers and expressive behaviors.
+Different types and stages of anger can have varying triggers and expressive behaviors.

 Feeling angry isn't necessarily good or bad by itself.
 What may be beneficial to you is learning to manage behavioral urges driven by anger to handle difficult emotions in healthy ways.